nbaertsch/nbaertsch.github.io/_drafts/htb---spectra.md

 <br/>
 <img src="../assets/img/htb/medium/Passage/test-root.png">
 <br/>
-I had problems running this quick enough so I wrote it to katie's home dir so I wouldnt have to keep re writing the job config.
+I had problems running this quick enough so I wrote it to Katie's home directory so I wouldn't have to keep re writing the job config.

 <br/>
 <img src="../assets/img/htb/medium/Passage/rootflag.png">
 <br/>
-Here you can see that the test job starts and actuall does what I want it to this time.
+Here you can see that the test job starts and actual does what I want it to this time.